Mentoring for B.A.M.E. employees

 • Meetings can be face to face or virtual as agreed by both parties.

-• Should there be a breakdown in the mentoring relationship, mentees and mentors liaise with co-ordinators who will provide guidance and support.
+• Should there be a breakdown in the mentoring relationship, mentees and mentors should liaise with co-ordinators who will provide guidance and support.
 If unresolved, a 'withdrawal agreement' can be invoked.

 Mentee/mentor matching process